Life Training Centre – Thailand had its beginnings around 2007 under the leadership of Cherry Scatchard.

 After some 5 years of growth and extraordinary ministry in Northern Thailand Cherry took a well-deserved furlough and returned to Australia.

-Mark and Sue Whitby from Frankston Life in Frankston took on the role of overseers and appointed several leaders over the intervening years.
+Mark and Sue Whitby from Frankston Life Church in Frankston took on the role of overseers and appointed several leaders over the intervening years.

-Each year the school has quite a list of international guests who come to Thailand, on their own expense, to speak into the lives of the Burmese students that God seems to bring each year.
+Each year the school has quite a list of international guests who come to Thailand, at their own expense, to speak into the lives of the Burmese students that God seems to bring each year.
 The school is a testimony to Cherry Scatchard’s faith and vision and would not exist without her pioneering spirit.

 Today the school is being led by All Rain and Con Nu, a young Burmese couple who have been with us for many years.